 - Using a wide mouth funnel, place crushed leaves into a mason jar or other storage container and cover with a lid.

-What is your fav way to use celery leaves?
+What is your favorite way to use celery leaves?